mirage/orm/README.md

-ORM is using the `dyntype` library to build an integrated SQL backend to persist ML values.
-This backend is integrated seamlessly with OCaml: the user does not have to worry about writing SQL queries manually.
+The ORM library provides a storage backend to persist ML values.
+This backend is integrated seamlessly with OCaml and currently uses SQLite (although other backends are easily possible).
+The user does not have to worry about writing any SQL queries manually.

 Installation
 ============